-For many years, I’d heard Armagnac described (incorrectly) as a rougher, more rustic version of its famous brandy cousin, cognac, found 170 miles to the northwest.
+For many years, I’d heard Armagnac described as a rougher, more rustic version of its famous brandy cousin, cognac, found 170 miles to the northwest.
 I heard it so many times, I began to repeat it myself, accepting as truth this old chestnut.

 But what I learned, visiting more than a dozen producers among the Bas, Tenareze and Haut regions of Armagnac, was that France’s first brandy isn’t rough and tumble at all.
 It’s diverse, particular and personal, the stamp of each grape used and each producer’s choices indelible in its character, ranging from floral and savory to rich and ripe.
 If cognac is a luxurious silk duvet, Armagnac is a finely stitched heirloom quilt.
-And every time you look upon its ancient patterns, you’ll see some new piece you never noticed and can’t help but appreciate.
+And every time you look at its ancient patterns, you’ll see some new piece you never noticed and can’t help but appreciate.

 Like any grape-based spirit, Armagnac begins as a wine.
-But while cognac’s base wine is fermented to be a neutral means to an end (most cognac producers do not tend their own vineyards), Armagnac producers, with little exception, are grower-producers, oftentimes with vineyards steps from where the distilling takes place.
+But while cognac’s base wine is fermented to be a neutral means to an end (most cognac producers do not tend their own vineyards), Armagnac producers, with little exception, are grower-producers, often with vineyards steps from where the distilling takes place.
 And many, like Tariquet, produce table wine as well as Armagnac (cognac producers do not, as a rule).

 This is perhaps the most alluring attribute of Armagnac.
-Unlike Cognac, Armagnac is a region dominated by dozens and dozens of small to medium-size multigeneration family producers who not only have relatively small production but who begin making choices about the expressiveness of their spirit right in their own vineyards, tended for generations.
+Unlike Cognac, Armagnac is a region dominated by dozens and dozens of small to medium-size multigeneration family producers who not only have relatively small production but who begin making choices about the expressiveness of their spirit right in their own vineyards, tended for decades.

-“I often think cognac needs to be VSOP and up to really be delish,” says Meaghan Dorman, the beverage director at Raines Law Room and Dear Irving in New York City, referring to the age designation of French brandies.
+“I often think cognac needs to be VSOP and up to really be [delicious],” says Meaghan Dorman, the beverage director at Raines Law Room and Dear Irving in New York City, referring to the age designation of French brandies.
 “Therefore, they’re likely too expensive to mix with.”
-She’s currently experimenting with two V.S.
-Armagnacs for her cocktails because she appreciates the innate expressive quality and ability to stand up and out in myriad drinks.
+She’s currently experimenting with two VS Armagnacs for her cocktails because she appreciates the innate expressive quality and ability to stand up and out in myriad drinks.

 Twist My Arm(agnac)